ASJ-2016/Practical_Machine_Learning/ASJ_Assignment.md

 ## E    0    0    3    6 2156 0.004157044
 ```

-The estimated error rate is less than 1%.
+The estimated error rate is less than 1%, which is lower than expected.

 ## Predicting with the models